fall211/fall211/README.md

 i go by ***fall*** and i'm an economics and cinema & digital media double major at uc davis with an interest in video game development.

-despite being an economics major, i spend most of my time writing code and messing around with various game engines.
-so far, i have used:
+i spend most of my time writing code and messing around with various game engines. so far, i have used:
 - 🐍 pygame
 - 🕊 unity